bringmetheaugust/welcome_to_TE/task_6/README.md

 ## TODO📝

-Develop method that takes `tileArr` and return `IResult` object with a following properties:
+Develop function/method that takes `tileArr` and return `IResult` object with a following properties:

  * `totalPriceSum` summary price of all active tiles
  * `tileCount` summary active tile's amount